Shark is one of the several Night Spots able to reopen on the rollback of the Emergency Decree last month.

 'Covid Blockade' as used in our headline refers specifically to Thailand's closure of it's borders to all but essential individuals and returnee citizens.
 Most countries also use the Covid Blockade as the primary method of isolating the population to prevent the contraction of the CoV-19 disease (to state the obvious).
 Thailand, uniquely, has used the Covid Blockade as an integral part of its efforts to control the spread of the Virus - by nearly 100%.
 As a result, Thailand has not seen a "2nd Wave" as have so many other nations.
 Nevertheless, it appears that the 2nd Wave, which hit much of the globe on or about the beginning of August (our last month's report) is apparently starting to subside in most areas/ countries.
 Please see the graphs below.

-GLOBAL 2nd WAVE WEAKENS
+Coronavirus Overview GLOBAL 2nd WAVE WEAKENS 01 September 2020

 This month we again review the global figures alongside several 'typical' individual countries.
 For purposes of comparison, this month we are publishing data for the same countries we analyzed last month.
 Note: 'typical' countries are so selected because of their accurate record-keeping and, not coincidentally, their implementation of internationally recognized precautionary procedures used in containing the Coronavirus.
 As was the case last month, it is immediately observable from these graphs that the 2nd Wave generally rose, then began falling - both globally and for each of the individual nations, during the same timeframe.
 The only geographic area slightly slow in beating the 2nd Wave is Europe (including the U.K.).
 This is likely due to their less-than-organized implementation of precautionary containment measures - nevertheless, it appears their numbers have peaked and are also beginning to taper off.